OpenChemistry/vtkcatalyst/Documentation/release/dev/dynamic-impl-load.md

 `catalyst_load/search_paths/*` settings passed into `catalyst_initialize` are
 used to select and find the implementation library and load it.

+Instead of the `catalyst_library` CMake API applying properties to an existing target, there is now `catalyst_implementation` to create an implementation given a target and implementation name.
+The actual implementation will also need to be added to the target either through the `SOURCES` argument or using `target_sources`.

   - All Catalyst API functions now return an error code.
 This is primarily to allow `catalyst_initialize` to return the status of the backing implementation.